apache/cordova-contribute/create-reproduction.md

 ## Why

-When an Apache Cordova team member reviews a GitHub issue, they need to be able to identify if the issue is a bug, a problem originating from the users' source code, or how the user is using one of the Cordova's libraries.
+When an Apache Cordova team member reviews a GitHub issue, they need to be able to identify if the issue is a bug, a problem originating from the users' source code, or from how the user is using one of Cordova's libraries.

 For an efficient evaluation, supplying a detailed report with [enough and correct information](TODO) is necessary.

-As a Cordova Maintainer, it can be cumbersome and even tough to reproduce an issue when there are many aspects to the working environment and users' source code.
+As a Cordova Maintainer, it can be cumbersome and even tough to reproduce an issue as there are many aspects to the working environment and users' source code.

 By creating a reproduction repository, a maintainer should have _all_ of the same information.